 - One spouse is unwilling or unable to consent to file a joint tax return.

-- One spouse knows or suspects that the other spouse is omitting income or overstating deductions, and that spouse does not want to be held personally responsible for the other spouse's tax.
+- One spouse knows or suspects that the other spouse is omitting income or overstating deductions, and that spouse doesn't want to be held personally liable for the other spouse's tax or misrepresentations.

 - The spouses live apart or are separated but not yet divorced.
 They want to keep their finances as separate as possible.

-- The spouses live apart so at least one spouse would qualify for head of household filing status if they didn't file together.
+- The spouses live apart and at least one spouse would qualify for head of household filing status if they didn't file together.

 Same-Sex Married Couples

-Same-sex married couples are allowed to file joint tax returns using the married filing jointly status, or they can file separate returns using the married filing separately status.
+Same-sex married couples can file joint tax returns using the married filing jointly status, or they can file separate returns using the married filing separately status.
 But taxpayers who are in registered domestic partnerships or civil unions are not considered married, so they must file their returns using either the single or head of household filing status.